jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

         first_name, last_name, year_of_birth,
     ):

-  the terminal_ is my friend, and shows :ref:`Exception<how to test that an Exception is raised>`
+  the terminal_ is my friend, and shows :ref:`Exception<how to test if an Exception is raised>`

   .. code-block:: shell